-- The construction manager reviews the proposed Change Order and makes a determination on whether the costs are program eligible, - Additional scope item may be deemed necessary and assigned using Xactimate pricing for the city of Charleston, WV for the applicable month and year of SOW generation. - In addition to the line item cost allowances, for Replacements and Reconstructions, a 10% overhead and 10% profit is applied. - For Rehabilitations, a 15% overhead and 15% profit are applied. - For eligible scope item(s) that are not found in Xactimate then WV Procurement and Program rules must be followed including the following: - For purchases from \$0 \$25,000, three written bids will be required - For purchases more than \$25,000, must follow the formal bid process through the Purchasing Division - $\circ~$ 0% overhead and 0% profit will be applied to non-Xactimate scope items. - For Replacements and Reconstructions, the only eligible change order items are: - New Well installation - New Septic Tank installation - o Extraordinary and critical change order items - All other construction items are to be considered as part of the turnkey solution and pricing regardless of amount of fill dirt, demolition size of old structure, property location, etc.
+- The construction manager reviews the proposed Change Order and makes a determination on whether the costs are program eligible, - Additional scope item may be deemed necessary and assigned using Xactimate pricing for the city of Charleston, WV for the applicable month and year of SOW generation. - In addition to the line item cost allowances, for Replacements and Reconstructions, a 10% overhead and 10% profit is applied. - o For Rehabilitations, a 15% overhead and 15% profit are applied. - For eligible scope item(s) that are not found in Xactimate then WV Procurement and Program rules must be followed including the following: - o For purchases from \$0 \$25,000, three written bids will be required - For purchases more than \$25,000, must follow the formal bid process through the Purchasing Division - o 0% overhead and 0% profit will be applied to non-Xactimate scope items. - For Replacements and Reconstructions, the site condition change order items must be approved by the Construction Manager.
+For items above program cap, exceptions will be reviewed by Construction Director, Program Manager, and WVDO Community Advancement and Development Director.